littlehorse-enterprises/lh-quickstart-python/README.md

 **Get started in under 5 minutes, or your money back!** :wink:

 This repo contains a minimal example to get you started using LittleHorse in python.
+[LittleHorse](www.littlehorse.dev) is a high-performance orchestration engine which lets you build workflow-driven microservice applications with ease.

 You can run this example in two ways:

 1. Using a local deployment of a LittleHorse Server (instructions below, requires one `docker` command).
 2. Using a LittleHorse Server deployed in a cloud sandbox (to get one, contact `info@littlehorse.io`).